 Freezing rain warnings dropped for southern Quebec

-Freezing rain gave way to light snow overnight Thursday in parts of southern Quebec, including Montreal.
+Freezing rain gave way to light snow overnight Thursday in parts of southern Quebec, including Montreal, the city woke up to a mesy mix of precipitation.

-A freezing rain warning that went into effect Wednesday night for parts of the region has been dropped.
+There was "rain, then freezing rain, then snow, sleet and then freezing rain again and freezing drizzle this morning," said Jean-Philippe Begin of Environment Canada.

-Periods of light snow mixed with freezing drizzle are forecasted throughout the day.
+Periods of light snow mixed with freezing drizzle are forecasted throughout the day, but the freezing rain warnings in place across much of southern Quebec have been dropped.

 Environment Canada was cautioning drivers to avoid non-essential travel as ice built up on roads, highways, walkways and parking lots overnight.